simbo1905/thinbus-srp-js/README.md

 ## Recommendations

-* Destroy the JavaScript `SRP6JavascriptClientSessionSHA256` object immediately after the user has logged in.
-The object is intended to be a temporary object and should be deleted to erase traces of the password.
-The password form field the user typed the password into must also be destroyed.
-The normal way to achieve this is redirect the user to a main landing page upon successful login to unload the login page.
-A single page application should be at least two pages; the login page which only has login code and the main application page which is only show to users who are successfully authenticated.
+* Destroy the JavaScript `SRP6JavascriptClientSessionSHA256` object immediately after any login attempt.
+The object is intended to be a temporary object and should be deleted to erase all traces of the password.
+The password form field the user typed their password into must also be destroyed.
+The normal way to achieve this is to reload the login page upon authentication failure else load a main landing page upon successful login.
 * Make the salt column in the database `not null` and add a uniqueness constraint.
 * Use symmetric encryption with a key only visible at the webserver to encrypt the verifier `v` value within the database.
 This protects against off-site database backups being used in an offline dictionary attack against `v`.
 * Add `onkeyup` event handlers which advance the random stream as show in the demo applications.
 (See the footnote on random numbers below.)